 Poorly constructed sentences, overly literal translations, words with strange symbols or semantic errors are clues that we might be dealing with scammers.
-But there are also many cases of perfectly written phishing emails.
+However, perfectly written phishing emails are becoming more common.
 Any type of text, whether well-written or not, is able to conceal an attempt at fraud.

 7. If you're still not 100% sure...